 The Wilmington Partnership is a place-based initiative between the University of Delaware and the City of Wilmington.
-Our partnership aims to utilize the research expertise of University faculty, staff and students to address the myriad of challenges and concerns identified by Wilmington community leaders, organizations and residents.
+Our partnership aims to utilize the research expertise of University faculty, staff, volunteers, and students to address the myriad of challenges and concerns identified by Wilmington community leaders, organizations, and residents.
 Our partnership seeks to enhance the research experiences of the UD community, simultaneously enriching the well-being and life outcomes of Wilmington residents.

 Wilmington Street Participatory Action Research (PAR) Health Project

 The Street PAR Health Project is a street participatory action research (Street PAR) project designed to explore to what extent health and structural opportunity is predictive of experiences with and attitudes toward physical violence in a community sample of street identified Black youth and adults ages 16-to-54 in the Northside, Westside, sections of Wilmington, Delaware.
 The Street PAR Health Project collected community-level data in the following forms: (a) community survey packets (b) blood pressure tests; (c) individual interviews; (d) dual interviews; (e) group interviews; and at least (f) two dozen field observations of street identified Black youth and adults in these two neighborhoods.
 Additionally, we have implemented a robust “action” or activism agenda that runs concurrent with or complements the empirical study.
 Action programs will also include organizing a health festival, street art exhibition and a street outreach campaign to not only bring attention to violence and structural opportunity, but also to educate local residents about the prevalence of “food deserts,” hypertension, diabetes, exercise as well as dental and health care.